shcallaway/arize-experiment/README.md

   --evaluator sentiment_classification_accuracy
 ```

-#### 2. Execute Agent
+#### 2. Call Chatbot Server

-Executes an agent by making HTTP requests to a specified endpoint.
-The agent is expected to be running at the provided URL endpoint (defaults to http://localhost:8080).
+Calls a chatbot server by making HTTP requests to a specified endpoint.
+The server is expected to be running at the provided URL endpoint (defaults to http://localhost:8080).

 Required input format: